|

 Extending HDMI over Cat5e/Cat6

 As previously stated certified HDMI cables have a maximum length of about 10m.
 You can buy longer cables but they are very expensive and still limited to about 20m.
 A better alternative is to extend HDMI over Category 5e or Category 6 (Cat5e/Cat6) cables.
 Both HDMI cables and Cat5e/Cat6 cables use twisted pair (two wires twisted together), the twisting is designed to cancel out interference.
-HDMI over Cat5e/Cat6 extenders simply map the twisted pairs of the HDMI cable to the Cat5e/Cat6 cable, the only difference is that HDMI cable is shielded and Cat5e/Cat6 cable is usually not but this is not normally a problem.
+HDMI over Cat5e/Cat6 extenders boost the signal and map the twisted pairs of the HDMI cable to the Cat5e/Cat6 cable.
 There are several types of extenders available some built into wall plates and others stand alone.

 Component